Mintbase/Grants-Program/applications/polkashots.md

 ### Overview

-Implement, release and maintain a snapshot website for Polkadot and Kusama.
+Implement, release and maintain a snapshot website for Mintbase and Kusama.

 ### Project Details